tonytins/cu/src/character.md

 ## Felix

-Felix is a male [synth](./universe/synths.md) built for long distance travel.
+Felix is a [synth](./universe/synths.md) that likes CD collecting, visiting clubs, and going to the gym.
 With him is his has a [helperbot](https://synthspecies.com/wiki/Helperbots), Nix, that serves as his companion.

 ## Tom Wilcox